namiwang/namiwang.github.io/about.md

   <img src="/assets/images/ref-wiki.png" width=480 alt="references.wiki screenshot">
 </a>

-I watched so many tv shows (especially sitcoms) that I have to build [references.wiki](https://references.wiki) to organize and visualize pop culture references between tv shows, video games, ficional characters, etc.
+I watched so many tv shows (especially sitcoms) that I have to build [references.wiki](https://references.wiki) to organize and visualize pop culture references between tv shows, video games, fictional characters, etc.

 I built my own knowledge base to cross-reference sources like wikidata, google kg,  and wolfram alpha.
-I implemented a customized editor for user to create new references between works, still not satisfied with current workflow though.
+I implemented a customized editor for user to create new references between works, still not satisfied with the current workflow though.

 ## ruby on rust